CoveMB/Laravel-Vue--Boilerplate/README.md

 DB_HOST=db
 DB_PORT=3306
 ```
-You can now enter the following commands (the build command is only needed the first time or when you install a new package)
+You can now enter the following commands (the build flag is only needed the first time or when you install a new dependency)
 ```
 docker-compose up --build
 ```